1dot13/documentation/play-guide.md

 - When prone or crouching near cover a merc can "rest their weapon", improving their accuracy.
 - When you have captured most of a city, train militia to defend the city while you are elsewhere.
 - Suppressive fire reduces the target's AP so it can be very effective.

+### 4.4 Defending against the dreaded Drassen counter-attack
+It's not really recommended for beginners, but if you want to give it a shot...
+- You **can** train or buy militia before you've captured the entire city.
+Be sure to save up some cash.
+- Position any militia you have in the strategic map in either the mine sector and the sector next to it (so they can be called in as reinforcements).
+- Get your mercenaries in cover in tactical before accelerating time.
+- Consider the effective range of your weapons.
+Do not expose your mercs to danger until they can get a good shot.